MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/share-service-applications-across-farms.md

 Additionally, a SharePoint (N-1) farm can consume services from a SharePoint Server (N) farm but a SharePoint Server (N) farm cannot consume services from a SharePoint (N-1) farm.
 This allows for upgrade of multi-farm environments in which a farm hosting service applications is upgraded first.
 In this scenario, the service applications and features that the SharePoint (N-1) farm experiences are limited to those that are available in SharePoint (N-1).

-For SharePoint Server Subscription Edition (N), we suport SharePoint (N-2) farm and can consume services from a SharePoint 2016 farm.
+As SharePoint (N-2) farm is supported for SharePoint Server Subscription Edition (N), a SharePoint Server (N) farm can now consume services from a SharePoint 2016 farm.

 Cross farm service publishing supported scenarios: